 6. Apple cranberry crisp.
 My 10yo has been making this a few nights a week for a month now.
 (She uses the Barefoot Contessa’s recipe, halves the topping, and adds in a cup of cranberries.)
 At a certain point I stopped tweeting “leftover crisp makes the best breakfast” because it was getting embarrassing.
 (Not that I stopped eating it for breakfast.)

 7. Orange thyme and cardamom candles from the Grove collective.
 These smell amazing, especially for this time of year.
-Available exclusively through ePantry.
-(New customers: use this link to get a $10 credit plus a free orange thyme and cardamom candle with your first order.
-Current customers: use this link to get a candle for half off regular price.)
+Available exclusively through Grove Collaborative, a company I love.

 8. A good book series.
 I love Harry Potter, but I tuned out on Rowling’s adult novels after I heard The Casual Vacancy wasn’t very good.
 But recently I kept hearing great things about her Cormoran Strike series, and listened to The Cuckoo’s Calling on audio.